 A large sheet pan holding just baked pissaladière.

-I was shocked to learn from this Saveur article that pissaladière gets its name from pissalat, a pungent anchovy paste.
-According to the article, pissalat is made by layering baby anchovies and sardines with salt, spices, and herbs, and fermenting the mixture for 45 days.
-Early versions of pissaladière called for spreading the fish paste over the dough before layering onions over top.
+Pissaladière is a Provençal tart smothered with caramelized onions, anchovies, and olives.
+According to this Saveur article, pissaladière gets its name from pissalat, a pungent anchovy paste made by layering baby anchovies and sardines with salt, spices, and herbs and fermenting the mixture for 45 days.
+Early versions of pissaladière called for spreading the fish paste over the dough before layering onions on top.

 How to Make Pissaladière, Step by Step

-First, make focaccia dough, whichever recipe you prefer until it completes its bulk fermentation.
+First, make the focaccia dough, whichever recipe you prefer, until it completes its bulk fermentation.
 Pictured below is sourdough focaccia, but most often I make this yeast-leavened focaccia:

 Sourdough pissaladière in a large glass bowl.

-Transfer the dough to a buttered + olive oiled pan.
-If you are certain your dough will not stick to the pan you are using, you can get away with olive oil alone, but if there is any question, butter the pan first — it will ensure your dough will release without issue.
+Transfer the dough to a buttered and olive-oiled pan.
+If you are certain your dough will not stick to the pan you are using, you can get away with olive oil alone; if there is any question, butter the pan first—it will ensure your dough releases without issue.
 Let the dough rise for 3 to 5 hours or until it looks like …

 Sourdough pissaladière dough on a sheet pan.